Pavocracy/leetscraper/.github/pull_request_template.md

 Please delete options that are not relevant.

 - [ ] Bug fix.
-Fixes # (issue)
+Tag the issue with Fixes #(issue_number)
 - [ ] New feature (non-breaking change which adds functionality or website support)
-- [ ] Code addition (extended unit tests, code cleanup that doesnt change functionality or fixed bugs, ect)
+- [ ] Code addition (extended unit tests, code cleanup ect that doesnt change functionality)
 - [ ] Documentation update

 ## Checklist:

 - [ ] I have formatted my code with black
 - [ ] I have checked my code with mypy.
-(If you had to add type ignore comments, explain why)
-- [ ] I have check my code with pylint (please give the score pylint reported)
+- [ ] I have check my code with pylint
+- [ ] I have ran the unit tests and they all pass
 - [ ] I have added unit tests for this new feature/supported website (if required)
-- [ ] I have ran the unit tests and they all pass
 - [ ] I have made corresponding changes to the documentation (if required)